Bruflat

 Bruflat is the administrative centre of Etnedal Municipality in Innlandet county, Norway.
-The village is located along the river Etna, about 10 km to the northest of the village of Bagn and about 26 km to the northwest of the village of Dokka.
+The village is located along the river Etna, about 10 km to the northeast of the village of Bagn and about 26 km to the northwest of the village of Dokka.

-The 0.42 km2 village has a population (2021) of 235 and a population density of 543 PD/km2.
+The 0.42 km2 village has a population (2024) of 228 and a population density of 543 PD/km2.

-The village originally belonged to Sør-Aurdal municipality, but on 1 January 1894 the whole parish was split away, together with Nord-Etnedal parish, to create the new Etnedal municipality.
+The village originally belonged to Sør-Aurdal Municipality, but on 1 January 1894 the whole parish was split away, together with Nord-Etnedal parish, to create the new Etnedal Municipality.